Charity Fraud in 2019

 The charity sector is currently facing a massive problem in the form of fraud.
 In fact, the latest data suggests that charities & charitable trusts lost £2.3bn to charity fraud crimes in 2017 alone.

-With the National Crime Agency & National Audit Office suggesting fraud is now the UK’s most prevalent crime, we outline the common ways in which criminals have been found to defraud charities.
+With the National Crime Agency & National Audit Office suggesting fraud is now the UK’s most prevalent crime, we outline the common ways in which charity fraudsters have been found to defraud not-for-profits.